Library Sustainability News

 The Harry & Jeanette Weinberg Memorial Library is unique to The University of Scranton in at least two ways: the Library is both an academic department and a frequently populated physical location on campus.
 As an academic department it is our duty to educate students in the mission and ideals of this Jesuit University.
 As a physical building and busy hub for students, staff, and faculty, the building and its constituents can physically enact the ethical mission of living a sustainable lifestyle.

-The Library Green Team was formed to lead the Weinberg Memorial Library faculty and staff toward accomplishing two major goals: to educate all Library users about the importance of sustainability and to lead through example by cultivating an environment of sustainable practices in the Library.
+The Library's sustainability efforts focus on two major goals: to educate all Library users about the importance of sustainability and to lead through example by cultivating an environment of sustainable practices in the Library.